rakeshrau/CoWIN-Vaccine-Slot-Availability-Finder/README.md

 - Adding search by PIN code functionality
 - Creating UI for form input and displaying CSV file
 - Deploy to IBM Cloud for easy of access
+- Create dashboard for displaying results across all districts
 - Add functionality to send text message to notify about vaccine availability
 - For scaling, develop a notification service, where user will be able to enter phone number and districts on a web page and they receive a text message notification when vaccine is available.
-The script would be running on the server side/
+The script would be running on the server side